provocon/launch4j-java-build/README.md

-# Build Image for Launch4j with Java 11
+# Build Image for Launch4j with a suitable Java Development Kit

 Package Java Applications for Windows x86_64 with the Launch4j Wrapper even if the CI is not running on x86_64 / Intel / AMD.